 Applying for an EHCP in Kent is stressful, slow, and full of jargon — but it is manageable when you know what to expect.
-This guide breaks every stage down in plain English, including Kent-specific contacts, what evidence to gather, and what to do when (not if) you hit resistance.
+This guide breaks every stage down in plain English, including Kent-specific contacts, what evidence to gather, and what to do if you face challenges along the way.

 You should consider requesting an EHCP in Kent if your child: